civl-verifier/civl-verifier.github.io/layered-concurrent-programs.md

 The annotation `refines AtomicIncr` on `Incr` indicates that on layers greater than 0 a call to `Incr` is rewritten to a call to `AtomicIncr`.
 Similarly, procedure `IncrBy2` exists on layers 1 and lower and is replaced by `AtomicIncrBy` at layers above 1.

+The implementation of yield procedures at layer 0 is often omitted.
+In this case, the layer 0 program is not defined.
+The atomic actions refined by layer 0 procedures are considered primitive atomic actions used to define the semantics of the (lowest) layer 1 program.
+For a more detailed explanation, we have chosen to provide an implementation for the layer 0 procedure in our example.

 ### Program at Layer 0

 ```boogie